 The implementation of policies and strategies aimed at equitable income distribution coupled with the rapid growth of the economy, especially during the second half of the Plan period, have brought about significant improvements in the pattern of income distribution.
-The income of the bottom 40 per cent of households, most of whom are in the rural areas, increased faster than that of the other groups while the incidence of poverty dropped significantly, even for the rural households.
-These improvements were the result of past efforts in raising educational attainment among households and increasing the capacity of the poor to seize the opportunities created by growth.
-Together with better income and employment opportunities, these have increased the mobility of the labour force and enabled rural workers particularly, to have greater access to the job market and encouraged the trend towards larger number of income earners per household.
-The increase in the rate of job creation in the modern sectors of the economy provided alternative income and employment opportunities which enabled rural households to lessen their dependence on traditional sources of income.
+The income of the bottom 40 percent of households, most of whom are in the rural areas, increased faster than that of the other groups while the incidence of poverty dropped significantly, even for the rural households.

-Prospects for the Malaysian Economy
+3.1.2 Prospects for the Malaysian Economy